dpear/team4-ProdoType/docs/decisions/0006-reset-timer.md

 ## Context and Problem Statement

-Initially prof & we  expressed concern about lack of reset button
+Initially prof & we expressed concern about lack of reset button.

 ## Considered Options